The purpose of this site is to share and preserve knowledge regarding the rich history of Wisconsin's brewing legacy.

 We're also interested in the content of any old brewery history brochures that you may have to fill in the gaps of our brewery database.

 A Great Name in Wisconsin Brewing History

-Today's Falk corporation was acquired in 2005 is now a brand of Rexnord LLC.
-Falk's former motto was "A Good Name in Industry".
+Today the former Falk corporation, which was acquired in 2005, is a brand of Rexnord LLC.
+Falk Corp's former motto was "A Good Name in Industry".
 After researching this brewery for years I can't help but conclude that the early brewing industry held the Falk name with similar regard.
 The Falk family's entrepreneurial, successful beginnings in early Milwaukee brewing history laid the foundation for a repeat success in the creation one of the Nation's top gear manufacturers.
 Falk maintains small a display of breweriana in it's office these days, in remembrance to its brewing heritage.
 In 2006 Rexnord celebrated Falk's 150th anniversary.
 At the company picnic replicas of a pre-prohibition Falk beer glass were produced and given to employees, including fine presentation boxes for each glass.
-(This glass is common to find today and denoted by the "Rexnord" etched on it's foot).
+(This glass is common and denoted by the "Rexnord" etched on it's foot).
 Today not much remains of the brewery, two fires and over 160 years have left little evidence.